 |Signifyd offers fraud protection for eCommerce backed by a 100% financial guarantee.
 Their technology identifies both good and bad consumer behaviors—reducing losses, lowering rejections, and increasing revenue.|

 |Over 34,000 sites and apps—from digital disruptors to Fortune 500 companies—trust Sift to deliver prime customer experiences while preventing fraud and abuse.
 Their scalable solution uniquely updates risk scores in real time.|

 |Lime Light believes that if merchants can better identify fraudulent transactions, they can eliminate buyers who aren’t bringing value...and focus on real, long-term customers, in addition to reducing the burden of chargebacks.|

 |Simility combines the best of human analysis and machine learning in their approach to fraud protection.
 This adaptive fraud detection learns and evolves, preventing fraud in real-time and helping merchants grow.|

 |Ravelin provides technology and support to help merchants prevent evolving fraud threats and allow them to accept payments with confidence.
 They offer machine learning, access to a global fraud network, and more.|

 |Iovation reduces cyber fraud through strict device identification and risk reporting.
 The company helps merchants keep apps and websites secure by identifying suspicious devices the moment they try to connect.|

-We work closely with your in-house management team to create a customized integration, and offer the most comprehensive, transparent, end-to-end outsourcing option available, all backed by the industry’s only performance-based ROI guarantee.
+No matter where you need help, Chargebacks911 should be an integral part of a multilayer fraud management solution.
+We work closely with your in-house management team to create a customized integration.
+We also offer the most comprehensive, transparent, end-to-end outsourcing option available, backed by the industry’s only performance-based ROI guarantee.